If, when completed, a painting pertinently reflects an emotive moment in time and still hold the power to surprise me, I

 The family relocated to Australia in 1983, living first in Adelaide, then transferring to Sydney in 1987, before returning to live in Europe in 1988.
 After a brief time in Paris, they moved to Spain in 1990, where Alejandro was born in Seville.
 For the next five years, Piche lived and worked as an artist, exhibiting throughout the Andalusian region.
 By 1996, the family was ready to return to Australia.
 Although his base cities have changed over the last two decades, he has remained in the country ever since.

-For the next twenty long years he almost completely stop painting, spending most of is time in the red heart of the Australian landscape.
+For the next thirteen long years he almost completely stop painting, spending most of is time in the red heart of the Australian landscape.
 Now living in Brisbane, he paints full time in his studio space surrounded by books, photographs, textiles and other artists.
 It is a space layered with the memories and influences of his quintessentially avant-garde life.
 In 2014 and 2018 he won the Queensland Figurative Art Prize.

 1970 - 71 Studied at the School of Art in Caracas, Venezuela